 We are also experienced in implementing control algorithms in full on National Instruments' suite of real-time hardware using its LabVIEW Real-Time, LabVIEW FPGA, LabVIEW MathScript RT and LabVIEW Touch Panel modules.

-- Design, Development and Deployment of Control System for Motion Compensated, Hydraulic, Offshore Wind Turbine Access System (TAS) Initially contracted to assess the performance attainable for a hydraulically actuated gangway, when compensating against boat motions.
+ISC was initially contracted to assess the performance attainable for a hydraulically actuated gangway, when compensating agai415518nst boat motions.
 This involved modelling the various sources of errors - from sensing, actuation and control performance - to achieve the target performance whilst minimising cost and complexity.
 ISC were then engaged to implement the entire control system, which included MMI using touch panel computers, real-time control and I/O, solving kinematics, and extensive monitoring and safety logic.
-Full factory testing and Sea Trials have been completed.(Download project presentation)
+Full factory testing and Sea Trials were completed.
+The system was installed and on active service.

 Gain scheduled roll stabilisation controllers were optimised using models of vessel and wave dynamics.
 Our solution was tested on a nonlinear model of the vessel, and out-performed more advanced methods developed by academic groups.